Numbers 14 – The People Reject Canaan

 And all the congregation said to stone them with stones.
 Now the glory of the LORD appeared in the tabernacle of meeting before all the children of Israel.

 a.
 All the congregation said to stone them with stones: This was the response of the people.
-Rebellious, carnal man cannot endure the men of faith, who came with the challenge of faith.
-They would kill Joshua and Caleb for calling them to forsake their unbelief and to trust God.
+Rebellious, unbelieving men cannot endure the men of faith, who come with the challenge of faith.
+They wanted to kill Joshua and Caleb for calling them to forsake their unbelief and to trust God.

 b.
 The glory of the LORD appeared: This was the response of the LORD.
-We are not yet told what the glory of the LORD would do, but it isn’t hard to figure out.
-Their actions and feelings were not consistent with the glory of the LORD.
+Verse 10 does not yet say what the glory of the LORD would do, but it isn’t hard to figure out.
+The actions and feelings of the ten unbelieving spies and most of Israel were not consistent with the glory of the LORD.

-· Was it consistent with the glory of the LORD to be unbelieving?
+· It was not consistent with the glory of the LORD to be unbelieving.

-· Was it consistent with the glory of the LORD to mourn because the walk of faith was hard?
+· It was not consistent with the glory of the LORD to mourn because the walk of faith was difficult.

-· Was it consistent with the glory of the LORD to long for death?
+· It was not consistent with the glory of the LORD to long for death.

-· Was it consistent with the glory of the LORD to accuse God of plotting murder?
+· It was not consistent with the glory of the LORD to accuse God of plotting murder.

-· Was it consistent with the glory of the LORD to go back to the slavery of Egypt?
+· It was not consistent with the glory of the LORD to desire to go back to the slavery of Egypt.

-· Was it consistent with the glory of the LORD to reject God’s leaders and go with “the people’s choice”?
+· It was not consistent with the glory of the LORD to reject God’s leaders.

-· Was it consistent with the glory of the LORD to threaten to kill those who call you to a deeper life of trust in God?
+· It was not consistent with the glory of the LORD to threaten to kill those who called them to a deeper trust in God.

-B. Moses’ spectacular intercession for the children of Israel.
+B. Moses’ remarkable intercession for the children of Israel.